adc-connect/adcc/docs/theory.rst

 obtain the transition dipole moment between states :math:`m` and :math:`n` and from this the oscillator strength.
-Linear and non-linear molecular response properties, e.g., static polarizabilities or two-photon absorption cross-sections, are also accessible via this framework :cite:`Trofimov2006,Knippenberg2012,Fransson2017`.
+Linear and non-linear molecular response properties, e.g., static polarisabilities or two-photon absorption cross-sections, are also accessible via this framework :cite:`Trofimov2006,Knippenberg2012,Fransson2017`.